 The famous altbier is Dom’s Alt, Dom’s Gold, and the peculiar Neuss wheat beer.
 Other than the three main beers, other types of beers are brewed seasonally, and they are usually innovations from Thorsten Kelm, the brewmaster.
 There are also several tasty regional dishes to go with the beer at the I’m Dom.

 See Related: How to Plan a Trip to Germany

 The Dortmunder Actien Brauerei is a German brewery located in Dortmund, Germany.
 The brewery was opened by three German businessmen, Laurenz Fischer, Heinrich Mauritz, and Friedrich Mauritz.
 Three of them, in partnership with German brewmaster Heinrich Herberz, opened the Dortmunder Actien Brauerei in 1868.

 The Dortmunder Actien Brauerei was initially called the Bierbrauerei Herberz & Co.
 In 1872, the brewery became a publicly traded company and changed its name to Dortmunder Actien Brauerei.

 The Dortmunder Actien Brauerei was one of the first German breweries to export their beer to other parts of the world.
 In 1879, the brewery began exporting beer to other countries such as India, Belgium, and Australia.
 As of today, the DAB is exported to over 35 countries worldwide.

-The Dortmunder’s signature product and its most popular one is the DAB, a beer named for the brewery’s initials.
+Dortmunder’s signature and most popular product is the DAB, a beer named after the brewery’s initials.
 The beer is a pale, crisp lager made with the bottom-fermentation process.
 The DAB has received several awards, including two Grand Prix awards at world exhibitions in Paris.

 The Dortmunder has been at the forefront of beer development in Germany.
 It was one of the first breweries to have a refrigerator installed in 1881, which enabled it to produce beer with the bottom-fermentation process.